The Adventures of Priscilla, Queen of the Desert: Filming

 The Imperial Hotel in Erskineville, Sydney was the filming location for the opening and closing scenes.
-The Imperial Hotel has hosted drag shows since 1983, and continues to be an icon for Sydney's LGBT community, with its restaurant renamed 'Priscillas' in honour of the film.
+The Imperial Hotel has hosted drag shows since 1983, and continues to be an icon for Sydney's LGBT community, with its restaurant renamed "Priscillas" in honour of the film.
 Many scenes, including one where Bernadette encounters a butch, bigoted woman named Shirley, were filmed at the outback town of Broken Hill in New South Wales, largely in a hotel named Mario's Palace (now simply the Palace Hotel), which Al Clark believed was "drag queen heaven".
 Some small scenes were filmed in the All Nations Hotel.

-They also decided to film at Coober Pedy, a rough-and-tumble mining town in Central Australia which featured prominently in the film.
+They also decided to film at Coober Pedy, a remote rough-and-tumble opal mining town in south-central Australia which featured prominently in the film.
 The executive producer, Rebel Penfold-Russell, appears as the marathon runner.

-Initially, they tried to get permission to film upon the geological formation formerly known as Ayers Rock or "the Rock" (Uluru), but this was rejected by organizations responsible for the monument, such as the Uluru Board of Management, as it would have been in violation of Indigenous Australian religious beliefs.
-Instead, the scene was filmed in King's Canyon.
+Initially, they tried to get permission to film upon Uluṟu, but this was rejected by organisations responsible for the monument, such as the Uluṟu Board of Management, as it would have been in violation of Indigenous Australian religious beliefs.
+Instead, the scene was filmed in Kings Canyon (Watarrka).
 Dialogue from the scene was rewritten slightly to accommodate the new location.